Rate Limits

 }

-Although not currently enforced, the optimal GraphQL complexity for a single query is ≤1,000.
-As Bettermode plans to implement this limit in the near future, we advise developers to consider this threshold when developing applications and integrations.
+Although not currently enforced, the maximum GraphQL complexity for a single query is ≤1,000.
+As Bettermode plans to implement this limit in the near future, we advise developers to consider this threshold when developing applications and integrations by targeting complexities below the aforementioned number and leave room for future complexity adjustments that may occur without notice.

 Rate Limit Policies